Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  The Fibonacci sequence relates to adding per smaller part at the smallest scale without multiplying by a bigger value than A=1.
-The golden ratio is a direct 1:1 relation to the whole.
-As it runs through the center.
+  The Fibonacci sequence relates to adding per smaller part at the smallest scale without multiplying by an bigger value than A=1.
+The golden ratio is a direct 1:1 relation to the whole structure.

   <br /><br />